jewel/clearskies/protocol/core.md

 with OS hooks, or if that is not possible, the directory can be rescanned periodically.

-The hash of the file should be regenerated.
-If it doesn't match, the mtime should be checked one last time to make sure that the file hasn't been written to again while generating the hash of the file before sending notification to other peers.
+If it appears a file has changed, the hash should be recomputed.
+If it doesn't match, the mtime should be checked one last time to make sure that the file hasn't been written to while the hash was being computed.
+Peers should then be notified of the change.

+Change notifications are signed messages.
+The

 Notification of a new or changed file looks like this: